Stanleo123/every-programmer-should-know/CONTRIBUTING.md

 ## The Goal
 Our goal is not to have the biggest list of stuff.
 Our goal is to have a **comprehensible** list of most valuable things any programmer should know about.
+Our goal is to obtain an up-to-date programming tips.

 ## Contributing